Error while taking ezlogin backup

 While performing a backup, the Ezeelogin backup script may encounter an error:

-During the backup process, if the Ezeelogin log files have grown significantly in size, there is a chance that you might encounter an error similar to the one shown in the screenshot when running the backup script /usr/local/sbin/backup_ezlogin.php.
+During the backup process, if the error "Could not create backup archive" occurs, it indicates that the Ezeelogin log files have grown significantly in size.
+An error similar to the one shown in the screenshot may appear while running the backup script /usr/local/sbin/backup_ezlogin.php.
 The trace setting generates detailed debugging information, which significantly increases the size of the log files over time.
-As a result, the backup script may fail or produce errors when attempting to include these large log files in the backup archive.
+As a result, the backup script may fail or produce errors while attempting to include these large log files in the backup archive.

 Steps to fix the issue: